aykhan019/Zust/README.md

 Please ensure that you execute the scripts in the correct order, as some tables may have dependencies on others.

-## Insert Initial Data

-Now that the database is set up with the required tables, you need to insert the initial data into the database.
-Zust Social Media App provides SQL scripts to insert the initial data.
-Follow these steps to insert the data:

-1. In the Solution Explorer, navigate to the `Database` folder.
-2. You will find script files.
-Execute the SQL scripts in the following order:

-   - `UserSqlStatements.sql`
-   - `PostSqlStatements.sql`
-   - `CommentSqlStatements.sql`
-   - `LikeSqlStatements.sql`
-   - `FriendRequestSqlStatements.sql`
-   - `FriendshipSqlStatements.sql`
-   - `NotificationSqlStatements.sql`

-Running these scripts in the specified order will insert the initial data into the respective tables.

-Please ensure that you execute the scripts in the correct order, as some tables may have dependencies on others.

 ## Set Connection String

 The connection string is read from the `appsettings.json` file.
 Follow these steps to update the connection string: